-4. Get in touch with negative reviewers directly
+3. Get in touch with negative reviewers directly

-If people have complaints, send them an email.
-Ask them to detail their concerns or issues and let them know you are always trying to improve your rental.
-Feedback from guests is the number one way vacation rental owners can improve for the next time, after all!
+When a guest complains, send them an email.
+Ask them to detail their concerns or issues and let them know that you are always trying to improve your rental.
+Above all, don’t be defensive.
+Feedback from guests is the number one way vacation rental owners can improve for the next time.

 5. Learn the difference between negative and abusive reviews

 Often, renters simply forget to post reviews – even if their experience was amazing.
-Or, they may not realize that their opinion is valuable to you.
-Automate a personalized email that guests will receive upon checkout.
+Or at times, they may not realize that their opinion is valuable to you.
+Consider automating a personalized email requesting a testimonial that guests will receive upon checkout.

 7. Share them around

-8. The more, the better – period
+8. The more, the better

 It’s simple: the more reviews you get, you more bookings you’re likely to incur.
 Compiling reviews actually improves your vacation rental website’s SEO, meaning your site will be found quicker on search sites such as Google.